Connectivity keeping paths for k-connected bipartite graphs: Introduction

-For Mader's conjecture, Although many scholars have proved plenty of result partly confirming the conjecture, it is still open for $k\geq 4$.
-For more results, the reader can refer to \cite{AN,H,TK,HL2,HJ,Lu,mader1,mader2,Tian1,Tian2}.
+For Mader's conjecture, although many scholars have proved plenty of results partially confirming the conjecture, there are few results to partially confirm it for $k\geq 4$.
+For more results, the reader can refer to \cite{AN,H,TK,HL2,Lu,mader1,mader2,Tian1,Tian2}.
 If $G$ is a bipartite graph, Luo, Tian and Wu \cite{LTW} proved that \emph{every $k$-connected bipartite graph $G$ with minimum degree at least $k + m$ contains a path $P$ with order $m$ such that $\kappa(G-V(P))\geq k$.} Based on that, they proposed a general conjecture. \begin{conjecture}{\upshape\cite{LTW}} For any tree $T$ with bipartition $(X,Y)$, every $k$-connected bipartite graph $G$ with $\delta(G)\geq k+w$, where $w = \max\{|X|,|Y|\}$, contains a tree $T'\cong T$ such that

 \end{conjecture}